This post may contain affiliate links. Please see my disclosure policy for details.

 1. Visit the Kamakhya temple in Guwahati

 Guwahati is the gateway to North East India and you’ll most likely be starting your North East Indian adventures here.
-Well, if you only do one thing, make sure it’s a visit the world famous Kamakhya temple.
+Well, if you only do one thing, make sure it’s a visit to the world-famous Kamakhya temple.

-For more information see my guide: 5 important things to know before your visit to the Kamakhya temple.
+For more information see my guide: 5 important things to know before your visit to Khamakhya Temple!

 2. Take a ride on the Brahmaputra river